xet7/beryldb/README.md

  - 🎓 Check our pending issues.
  - 🌵 Contribute to our APIs (JS, PHP, Python).
- - 🙋 Become a Q&A: Test our software and report back ([Check our Google group](https://groups.google.com/g/beryldb))
+ - 🙋 Become a Q&A: Test our software and report back ([Check our Google group](https://groups.google.com/g/beryldb)).
+ - 💬 Get Involved and join our [Discord server](https://discord.gg/sqsXVYuGrX).

 ### Funding is always appreciated ❤️